-Pending use of the net proceeds for the above purposes, we intend to invest the net proceeds from this offering in short-term, interest-bearing, investment-grade securities.
+Pending the use of the net proceeds for the above purposes, we will invest the funds in short-term, interest-bearing, investment-grade securities.

 PRICE RANGE OF COMMON STOCK

 Our common stock is quoted on the Nasdaq National Market under the symbol 'ENZN.'
 The following table sets forth the high and low sale prices for the periods indicated, as reported on the Nasdaq National Market.
 The prices shown represent inter-dealer prices, without retail mark-up, markdown or commission, and may not represent actual transactions.